2.1.1.1.3 Deep Link Method

 Overview

-The Deep Link Verification process allows users to verify their phone numbers by interacting with an external application, such as Telegram
+The Deep Link Verification process allows users to verify their phone numbers by interacting with an external application, such as Telegram or WhatsApp, and then returning to your app to complete the verification.

 Get started